 Looking towards a career in animal care?
 We offer a limited number of work experience placements throughout the year across the various areas of the farm such as Riding School and Livestock, and sometimes the Shop & Café.

 Our Work Experience placements are for those aged 14+ and generally for 1-3 weeks, 4 days a week (Tuesday – Friday) during school term time based off the Merton term dates.

 As is often the case, many schools do their compulsory work experience at roughly the same time in the academic year, and as such certain times of year can get booked out very quickly.
 Due to staff and other volunteer commitments we are only able to support a limited number of placements, as such you may need to apply early to secure a spot with us!

 We take work experience students on a first come first serve basis, and generally will not hold spaces for schools or third parties.
-If in doubt, contact our Volunteer Coordinator on the below details and we can double check placement availability before you apply!
+If in doubt, contact our Information Dept on the below details and we can double check placement availability before you apply!

 In order to apply for volunteering or a work experience placement, the first thing to do is fill in a copy of our Volunteer Application Form.

-Once filled in, please submit the completed form to our Volunteer Coordinator, you can send it back via email, post or drop it back in person to a member of staff (contact details for our Volunteer Coordinator and staff are listed on the front page of our application form).
-If you have any questions, please get in touch with our Volunteer Coordinator, either by calling 020 8545 2170 or emailing email@example.com.
+Once filled in, please you send it back to the farm via email, post or drop it back in person to a member of staff If you have any questions, please get in touch with us by either calling 020 8545 2170 or emailing email@example.com.
 Once the application is received we will then check availability and confirm your placement by email.